AlchemistSimulator/Protelis-Incarnation-tutorial/README.md

 ## Eclipse users

 This project includes the eclipse configuration files and can be imported directly in the IDE.
+The usage of Gradle Buildship is recommended (it is shipped with Eclipse Mars and newer, and it is available in the Eclipse Marketplace anyway).
 Use File -> Import -> Git -> Import project from Git and paste the address of this repository to start cloning.